Table of Contents

 What Is A CFO Report?

-CFO reports provide a mix of visual KPIs geared towards helping financial officers make confident, informed decisions based on a variety of core financial activities.
+CFO reports provide a mix of visual KPIs geared toward helping financial officers make confident, informed decisions based on a variety of core financial activities.
 Reports are usually shared through a dashboard, public URL, or embedded into an existing application.

 If you’re using CFO dashboards for financial business intelligence, they will play host to detailed analytical reports that serve up a mix of past, predictive, and real-time insights.

-CFO Dashboard Report Example
+CFO Dashboard Report Examples

 **click to enlarge**